What is the Onsite Energy Program?

 By generating and storing electricity and heat directly at their own facilities, manufacturers can save money, reduce uncertainty associated with fuel prices, and gain greater control over the availability of clean energy and how it gets integrated into their processes.
 Many onsite energy technologies save energy and reduce operating costs by increasing efficiency and capturing usable energy that would otherwise be wasted.

 Developing clean energy resources onsite can also help decarbonize industry.
-The industrial sector is responsible for approximately 30% of energy-related greenhouse gas (GHG) emissions, and energy use in this sector is projected to increase by 31% over the next two decades.
 Clean onsite energy technologies can provide facility owners across the industrial sector with a practical option to reduce their emissions and dependence on fossil fuels, by generating electricity and heat from flexible, reliable, and affordable energy resources.

 - Funding Opportunity Announcement (FOA) DE-FOA-0002945: Onsite Energy Technical Assistance Partnerships (April 21, 2023, submission deadline for full applications)